raspberrypilearning/astro-pi-mission-zero/en/step_2.md

 ## What is an Astro Pi?

 An Astro Pi is a Raspberry Pi computer encased by a housing specially designed for conditions in space.
 It also has an add-on board called the Sense HAT, made specifically for the Astro Pi mission.
-The Sense HAT has a joystick, an LED display, and sensors for recording the lighting conditions temperature, humidity, pressure, and orientation.
+The Sense HAT has a joystick, an LED display, and sensors for recording the lighting conditions, temperature, humidity, pressure, and orientation.

 Here is one of the original Mark I Astro Pi units on the International Space Station, running some code written by students.
 This is where your code will eventually be run!